nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 > * You cannot update the Order ID or the status of the order.
 > * The allocation of Order ID is determined by MediVault.
 > * The status of the order will only be changed when you run the `receiveorder` command.
+> * MediVault does not combine orders even if the column information are the same.

 Format: `updateorder i/ID [n/NAME q/QUANTITY d/DATE]`